-The gross amount of any relief at source (to ensure that when calculating threshold income, there is parity between any contributions made under net pay, which are deducted arriving at taxable income, and relief at source).
+The gross amount of any relief at source pension contributions (to ensure that when calculating threshold income, there is parity between any contributions made under net pay, which are deducted arriving at taxable income, and relief at source).

 The process for calculating adjusted income

 2) Deduct from the components the amount of any relief under a provision listed in relation to the taxpayer in section 24 to which the taxpayer is entitled for the tax year.
 See section 25 for further provision about the deduction of those reliefs.
 The sum of the amounts of the components left after this step is "net income".
 This is Step 2 in the calculation section of the Income Tax Act 2007.
-Also for more information on reliefs deductible, see the Income Tax Act’s section 24 and section 25.
+Also for more information on the reliefs which are deductible, see the Income Tax Act section 24 and section 25.

 3) Add the amount of any pension contributions: